Ecovacs Deebot Ozmo 950 vacuum robot for $429.99 | 399,99€ at Amazon

 After many were a bit disappointed by the announced map storage of several floors in the Roborock S6, Ecovacs is moving away with the new flagship model.
 It should also be able to recognize carpets while wiping.
-The Deebot Ozmo 950 will be officially launched today (16.08.), we have already tested it.
+The We have already tested the Deebot Ozmo 950.
 Spoiler: An all-purpose weapon for the household.

 - Ecovacs Deebot Ozmo 950 vacuum robot